DataJuggler/BlazorGallery/SQL/README.md

 # News

+v1.3.2
+6.15.2023: I added a copy direct link button to the FullScreenImageViewer component.

 v1.3.0
 6.7.2023: My first attempt for fixing BlazorGallery to run without EmailVerification didn't work.
 Now this is fixed, and after the user accepts the terms of service, ParentMainLayout.LoggedInUser